-Defines the DHCP options that contain the package association information and defines the order of concatenation of these option data.
-The option format must be defined as data type string.
+Defines the DHCP options or fields that contain the package association information and defines the order of concatenation of the options or fields data.
+The DHCP header field called giaddr (Relay-Agent IP) is supported as well; it requires the use of the type integer in the option\type parameter.